 Don’t be ashamed for loving avocados.
 The feeling is oh-so right and never wrong.
-They are rich in omega-3s and abundant in other minerals that do some pretty amazing things for your health.
+They are green, creamy, and rich in omega-3s and many other vitamins and minerals that may help the body absorb other nutrients more efficiently.
 In fact, a recent study found that eating one avocado every day may help to naturally lower bad cholesterol levels in people who are overweight and obese.

 Sometimes avocados are frowned upon because they contain fat and are high in calories.
-A lot of people don’t realize that their monounsaturated fats can help to lower bad cholesterol.
-Additionally, they contain potassium, which helps to lower sodium levels in the body, and they are rich in magnesium, which helps to combat stress hormones.
+A lot of people don’t realize that the monounsaturated fats in avocados can help to lower bad cholesterol.
+Animal products, fast foods, and processed foods, on the other hand, contain saturated fats and trans fats.
+These can raise LDL cholesterol levels (bad cholesterol), while avocados contain zero cholesterol and work to promote healthy high-density lipoprotein (HDL) cholesterol levels (the good cholesterol).
+Additionally, avocados contain potassium, which helps to lower sodium levels in the body, and that is good news for high blood pressure patients.

 The avocado study asked 45 overweight or obese participants to eat the Standard American Diet for two weeks.
 This diet is comprised of 51% calories from carbs, 34% calories form fat, and 15% calories from protein.
 This served to get a common baseline test for cholesterol levels.
 After this two-week period, the participants completed a series of three different diets in a random order.
 They had to complete a low fat diet (24% of calories from fat) without avocado, a moderate fat diet (34% of calories from fat) with avocado, a moderate fat diet without avocado, and finally a moderate fat diet with a daily serving of one avocado.
 Each diet lasted 5 weeks.